 Select both of those rails and click the Use Selection button.
 The rails will then be highlighted.
 Then select the profile vector and click apply.
 Inspect the 3D view to verify the results.

 This section will explain how to model desired shape using Vector Unwrapper.

-Vector Unwrapper is useful when rather than modelling a profile along the rotation axis, it is more intuitive to specify desired cross section.
+The Vector Unwrapper is useful when rather than modelling a profile along the rotation axis, it is more intuitive to specify a desired cross section.
 The tool transforms a vector, representing a cross section, into a profile vector that can be subsequently used with Two Rail Sweep tool.

 Suppose we would like to create a hexagonal-shaped column.
 Let's start by creating a new rotary job.
 In this example job has a diameter of 6 inches and is 20 inches long.
 X axis is the rotation axis and Z origin has been placed on the cylinder axis.